-New Time Will Not
+New Time Will Not S. C. Cervantez Change School Hours

 Supt.
-L. B. T. Sikes has announced that there will be no change of any consequence in the Ozona school hours as a result of Daylight Saving Time which goes into effect January 7 throughout the nation.
+L. B. T. Sikes has announced that there will be no the Ozona school hours as a result of Daylight Saving Time which goes into effect January 7 throughout the nation.